dltj/dltj-blog/content/2023-03-02-issue-99-copyright-and-ai.md

 A rich source of images and descriptions about images can be found in the Getty Images catalog.

-{% include image.html
-width="600"
-src="2023/2023-03-02-getty-images-lawsuit.png"
-alt="Two side by side images show soccer players fighting for a ball.
-The left is a real photograph but the right is an AI-generated version, with distortion of the players’ bodies and faces." caption="From the Getty Images v.
-Stability AI lawsuit."
+{{ image(width="600", localsrc="2023/2023-03-02-getty-images-lawsuit.png", caption="From the Getty Images v.
+Stability AI lawsuit.", alt="Two side by side images show soccer players fighting for a ball.
+The left is a real photograph but the right is an AI-generated version, with distortion of the players’ bodies and faces.") }}
-%}

 The algorithm is so uncanny that it reproduces what looks like the Getty Images watermark in the derived image.
 Getty Images alleges three things.